Kingsleymuturi/password-locker/README.md

 ![Password-locker python shell](Image/passapp.jpg)

 ## Known Bugs
-The log in bit doesn't verify yet.
+There are no known bugs yet.
 ### Development
 Want to contribute?
 Great!